SKProCH/ultramine_core/README.md

 Here is how to do it:
 1. You need to get `lwjgl3fy-forgePatches` compatible with ultramine
-      - Here is compiled version of lwjgl3fy 2.1.4: https://github.com/SKProCH/ultramine_core/releases/download/v0.4/lwjgl3ify-2.1.4-master+ea93d147db-dirty-forgePatches.jar
+      - Here is prebuild version of lwjgl3fy 2.1.4: https://github.com/SKProCH/ultramine_core/releases/download/v0.4/lwjgl3ify-2.1.4-master+ea93d147db-dirty-forgePatches.jar
       - Or you can compile it by yourself from [here](https://github.com/GTNewHorizons/lwjgl3ify/)
         You need to edit `build.gradle.kts` and change `libraryList`
         ```